elaverdiere1/Iaido-pose-classifier/README.md

 http://localhost:8000/

-This sets up a local browser with the pose classification so that it can be run locally on a computer
+This sets up a local browser with the pose classification so that it can be run locally on a computer using a webcam.

 The 8 poses that the model is based on